noahmelngailis/time_series_steps_project/README.md

 This notebook pulls in the exported health data in xml form into a notebook.
 We need to validate the data between the two data sets

+This project has hit a snag because there is an issue with time calculations between 9-27-2018 and 11-12-2018

 ### Next Steps:
     - Reshaping xml df to have hourly walking numbers
     - EDA of that dataframe